manfredsieger/losses/src/utils/README.md

 The folder contains files that either contain function that are shared between multiple files or functions / configs that I wanted to store somewhere else to keep my react-components clean and small

-### chartsConfig.js
-`chartsConfig.js` provides configuration for the chart on the charts page.
-It determines how the chart should look like, color of the grid etc. It also contains function which create sets of data for each type of losses and array of dates to be displayed on the horizontal bottom line of the chart.

 ### donations.js
 `donations.js` provides banking details of all charitable organizations that are mentioned on the website.